 If you wish to have a photograph/footage of all your guests together, we will need a high place to stand.
 This may mean that if you're having a festival style wedding in field, that we will need you to supply a ladder to climb up so we are higher than your guests.
 If the weather permits, we will always aim to do this shot if you've requested it, however, it may not be possible indoors if it's raining.
 Most venues will have a recommended window which we can lean out of to capture all your guests standing together

-Other than the formal group shots, we will be mingling around the venue capturing all the lovely interactions between all your guests and the general celebrations of the day.
-Please don't worry about us, just enjoy seeing all your loved ones and getting stuck in with all the lovely elements that you have spent months planning to make your wedding day great!
+Other than the formal group shots, we will be mingling around the venue capturing all the interactions between your guests and the general celebrations of the day.
+Please don't worry about us, just enjoy seeing all your loved ones and getting stuck in with everything that you have spent months planning to make your wedding day great!

 Top Tip: Food

 The speeches are always a lovely part of the day and another opportunity to capture some great reactions and natural emotions.
-We like to circulate around the room during the speeches to capture as many laughs and different smiles as possible.
+We like to circulate around the room during the speeches to capture as many laughs and different smiles as we can.
 If possible, try and think about circulation space for us to move in between tables.
 And don't hold back those emotions!
-It's great To capture those huge belly laughs and maybe a few tears too.
+It's great to capture those huge belly laughs and maybe a few tears too.